The Fourth Alarm!

 - Howard "Brandy" Brandenburg

-- He's also identified in the publicity photo as one of the kids in the
+- A publicity photo reveals her to be one of the kids in the opening bathing suit sequence.

 - other kids